gshipley/summitlab14/Chapters/12-Managing_applications.md

 	    Gears: 1 small

 If you point your web browser to www.openshiftrocks.com, you will notice that it does not work.
-This is because the domain name has not been setup with a dns registry.
+This is because the domain name has not been setup with a DNS registry.
 In order to verify that the vhost was added, add an entry in your */etc/hosts* file on your local machine.

 	$ sudo vi /etc/hosts